Google Ads update · in effect since 17 August 2026

 What is the Google Ads bidding change in 2026?

-From 17 August 2026, Google is changing how it bids for campaigns that are “Limited by budget” and use a target-based bid strategy (Target CPA or Target ROAS).
-Today, a budget-limited campaign often does better than the target you set.
-After the change, it will aim to hit the exact target you set instead — so campaigns that were quietly beating their target may become less efficient unless you lower the target yourself.
+On 17 August 2026, Google changed how it bids for campaigns that are “Limited by budget” and use a target-based bid strategy (Target CPA or Target ROAS).
+Before the change, a budget-limited campaign often did better than the target you set.
+Now it aims to hit the exact target you set instead — so campaigns that were quietly beating their target become less efficient unless you lower the target yourself.

 How does this affect my Shopify store’s ads?

 Most Shopify stores run Performance Max and Shopping campaigns for their products.
-If one of those is capped by budget and has been getting cheaper sales than your target (for example, a Target CPA of $10 while actually paying $5 per sale), your cost per sale could rise toward $10 after 17 August 2026 — up to double — unless you act.
+If one of those is capped by budget and has been getting cheaper sales than your target (for example, a Target CPA of $10 while actually paying $5 per sale), your cost per sale can rise toward $10 — up to double — unless you update the target.
 That means less profit per order for the same ads.
+The change has been live since 17 August 2026, so if you have not reviewed your targets yet, do it now.

+No. The fix works after the date too.
 Open Google Ads and find campaigns marked “Limited by budget” that use Target CPA or Target ROAS.
-Check the ones that are beating their target.
-Then decide: keep the target, lower it to match your current results (using the new Bid Target Adjustment Tool from 6 July 2026), set a custom target, or switch to Maximise Conversions/Value.
+Check whether their cost per sale has drifted up since 17 August 2026.
+Then decide: keep the target, lower it to match the results you used to get (the Bid Target Adjustment Tool makes this a few clicks), set a custom target, or switch to Maximise Conversions/Value.
 Google will not change your targets for you.

 What is the Bid Target Adjustment Tool?